ARTICLE 1: NAME, HEADQUARTERS AND LEGAL PERSONALITY:

 ARTICLE 14: AUDIT:

-The accounts of the Association shall be audited by an auditor appointed annually by members in the General Assembly.
+The accounts of the Association shall be audited by an auditor appointed annually by the General Assembly.
+The auditor shall audit whether the books, accounts and records are kept in compliance with the current legislation and ADFIMI’s Constitution.

 ARTICLE 15: INTERPRETATION AND SETTLEMENT OF DISPUTES: